raspberrypi/documentation/setup/README.md

 ## Troubleshooting

-For any issues during setup, see [troubleshooting](../troubleshooting/README.md).
+For any issues during setup, search [the forums](https://www.raspberrypi.org/forums/) for a solution.
+If you cannot find one, please post your problem, providing as much detail as possible.